 Once the New Jersey Supreme Court made its determination in Bellamy, it was faced with another difficult issue.
 How should it be applied?
-The Court noted that it had insufficient data to determine the effect of complete retroactivity.
-It further recognized that complete retroactive effect could "...undermine the validity of a large number of convictions."
-Therefore, the Court decided to give it limited retroactivity and determined it should be applied in only those cases which were still on direct appeal.
+The Court noted that it had insufficient data to determine the effect of complete retroactivity.55 It further recognized that complete retroactive effect could "...undermine the validity of a large number of convictions."56 Therefore, the Court decided to give it limited retroactivity and determined it should be applied in only those cases which were still on direct appeal.

-178 N.J., at 138.
+52178 N.J.
+127, 835 A. 2d 1231 (2003)

-178 N.J.
-127, 142.
+53178 N.J., at 138.

-In response to the author's Freedom of Information request, the Department of Correctional Services has advised that on June 23, 2007, shortly after the Act took effect, it had 6040 inmates in custody for offenses under Article 130 of the Penal Law or attempts to commit the same.
-Moreover if "designated felonies" are added to this figure, the potential universe of inmate that could be subject to commitment rises to 39,746 should their crimes or related offenses are determined to be sexually motivated under the statute.
-Likewise, the Division of Parole, in response to a Freedom of Information request reported that 547 parolees under its supervision for conviction pursuant to Article 130 of the Penal Law and Sections 255.26 and
+In response to the author's Freedom of Information request, the Department of Correctional Services has advised that on June 23, 2007, at the time of this writing, it has 6040 inmates in custody for offenses under Article 130 of the Penal Law or attempts to commit the same.57 Moreover if "designated felonies" are added to this figure, the potential universe of inmate that could be subject to commitment rises to 39,746 should their crimes or related offenses are determined to be sexually motivated under the Statute.58 Likewise, the Division of Parole, in response to a Freedom of Information request reported that 547 parolees under its supervision for conviction pursuant to Article 130 of the Penal Law and Sections 255.2659 and